-I love a good soak in the bath – bubbles up to my chin and my nose in my favourite book, maybe some candles if I’m feeling like I need a good dose of zen.
-Even as I write this (especially as the team and I have just put an issue of the magazine to press), I couldn’t think of anywhere else I’d rather be right now.
+I love a good soak in the bath.
+Bubbles up to my chin and my nose in my favourite book, maybe some candles if I need a good dose of zen.
+Even as I write this, I can’t think of anywhere else I’d rather be right now.
 If you asked me ‘bath or shower?’, I am definitely team bath.

-When it comes to a bathroom renovation, your bath choice is an important decision.
+When it comes to a bathroom renovation, your choice of bath is an important decision.

 Choice number one: fitted or freestanding?

 I was faced with this dilemma during my own renovation.
-With a young family my head was saying fitted (it’s amazing how soaked a room can get when you have two splashing toddlers taking a bath together!) but from a design perspective I wanted a luxurious roll top.
+With a young family, my head was saying fitted.
+But from a design perspective I wanted a luxurious roll top.

-There are so many options now that a freestanding bath can suit any needs.
-Unlike fitted baths, freestanding tubs come with more options for tap placement; they can be mounted in the middle, to the side or at the end and affixed to the wall, bath edge or even the floor.
+There are so many options now that a freestanding bath could be right for you.
+Unlike fitted baths, freestanding tubs come with more options for tap placement.
+You can mount them in the middle, to the side or at the end and affix them to the wall, bath edge or even the floor.

-Also, due to their stand-alone nature, they are not confined to a bathroom and can be positioned virtually anywhere, often transforming a master suite.
+Also, due to their stand-alone nature, you can place them virtually anywhere, often transforming a master suite.

-So if you’re sold on a freestanding tub (and why wouldn’t you be?) but you can’t decide which of the many styles to opt for take a look at my latest look book showcasing the very best in freestanding baths.
+Sold on a freestanding tub (and why wouldn’t you be?) but can’t decide which of the many styles to opt for?
+Then take a look at my latest lookbook showcasing the very best in freestanding baths.

 Create a traditional look with a claw-footed roll-top bath.
 I love this dark navy painted version for a contemporary twist on the traditional.